If you have been served with a witness summons to attend, you must do so at the time, date and place specified on the summons.

 A witness summons is usually served about 7 days before the date of an examination.
 This is designed to give you enough time to rearrange any other commitments, such as work, and get legal advice if you wish to.

-The Supreme Court or the Chief Examiner can issue a witness summons requiring a witness to attend immediately, in certain circumstance
+The Supreme Court or the Chief Examiner can issue a witness summons requiring a witness to attend immediately, in certain circumstances.

 Legal advice and representation